Tansley/expensify-app-mm/readme.md

 # Git Commands

-git init - Created new git repo git status - View changes in our project code git add - Add files to staging area git commit - Create new commit with files from stagimg area git log - View recent files
+git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits